ACBennny/MissileMayhemJP/README.md

 ##
 ## Game setup
 1. You need to download all the files.
-It doesn't run on the web (that's a different project).
+It doesn't run on the web (that's a different project: https://github.com/ACBennny/MissileMayhem).
 2. Once downloaded, open the package.bluej file (Kindly note that you may need to install the blueJ IDE to run this as it's the one I used).
 3. Locate the **Main** and *right click* on it.
 In the context menu that appears, hit "Run JavaFX Application" (should be the first option).
 4. A small pop-up window should appear asking if you would like BlueJ to run all future method invocations in this project on the JavaFX thread to avoid threading exceptions.
 Select "Use JavaFX thread".